MentalFS/docker-backup-manager/README.md

 * To use encryption, a GPG configuration will have to be mounted at `/root/.gnupg`.
 * GPG encryption will only work with *tar*, *tar.gz*, *tar.bz2* formats.
+* The container currently has to run as *root* and there will likely be files owned by *root* in the archives.
 * You can specify multiple hosts for upload, but all will use the same authentication, port and destination folder.
 * SSH passwords or keys with password are not supported.
 * SSH and FTP will only try to upload the archives once.
 This might make rsync a viable option for instable connections.